 After 24 hours the hatching process

 After 24 hours, give aeration then look at the incubator bottle, the water is usually a bit opaque but not too thick.
 The density depends on whether the artemia is put into the bottle of the incubator before.

 The next step is to reduce the bubble until the air has completely stopped.
 Then wait about 5-10 minutes for the artemia and the hatched eggshells to separate.

 The shell will be on the surface of the water.
 Artemia that hatches will usually move, can be seen by shining a lamp into the bottle of the hatching tool it will be seen clearly.
 Because the size is micron, it will look like walking dots.

 Step by step above looks very exciting because now you have successfully incubated an artemia egg.
 The method above can also separate artemia from eggs that have not hatched, and the eggshell.

 For its use, according to your needs will it be given directly to the puppies/seeds of your favorite fish or will they be raised first to live for the next 1-2 weeks?
 It depends on you.

-Hopefully this tutorial on how to hatch artemia eggs can be useful for those who need it.
+Hopefully, this tutorial on how to hatch artemia eggs can be useful for those who need them.
 Thanks.